m-pluta/machine-learning/report/vsdc48.typ

 == Coursework

-One particular thing this coursework has taught me
+One particular thing this coursework has taught me is the machine learning workflow.
+The lectures didn't go into much detail about the practical aspect, however, this coursework was a very good introduction on how to approach a machine learning problem.
+From data preprocessing and feature selection to model training and evaluation, I learned to consider each step critically.
+Most importantly this coursework highlighted the iterative nature of machine learning, where models are continuously refined based on performance metrics.

 == Module difficulties